imissapixel/video-downloader/SECURITY.md

    - Command sanitization may not cover all edge cases
    - Recommendation: Use allowlist approach for command arguments

+5. **Secure Cookie Attributes**
+   - Cookies may not have proper security attributes set
+   - Recommendation: Enforce HttpOnly, Secure, and SameSite attributes for all cookies

+6. **Output Encoding**
+   - User-controlled data may not be properly encoded when rendered in HTML
+   - Recommendation: Implement consistent output encoding for all user-controlled data

 ## Security Testing Results

 The application includes a comprehensive security test suite that validates: